Regulatory actions for May 9, 2025

 May 9, 2025

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Amgen, Bioarctic, JCR, Medipal, Valneva, Viridian.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bausch + Lomb.

 Briefs